 When she is golden yellow, she is the source of infinite wealth.
 This is the most popular image of Maha lakshmi with the skin of gold.
 Mahalakshmi, an aspect of Durga, is shown with eight hands holding different items and each represent something.

 When Lakshmi is worshiped in a temple, she is shown seated on a lotus throne, with four hands holding padma(lotus), shankha( conch shell), amrita kalasha (pot of ambrosia) and bilva fruit( a kind of fruit).
 Her four hands signify her power to grant the (chatur vidha) four type of purusharthas (ends of human life), dharma (righteousness), artha (wealth), kama (bodily pleasures), moksha (beatitude).
 The bow and arrow, mace and discus are also added in the image of Maha Lakshmi.
 In the white, she represents the purest form of ‘prakriti’ (nature) from which the universe developed.

 Lakshmi being the mother of wealth and strength persuade you to do the best in life with her blessings.
 Temples just for Lakshmi are rare, she is complete with Vishnu or Narayana just as He is ineffective without Her manifestation.
 Participate in Lakshmi Pooja or Kanakdhara Yagna and seek her divine blessings.

-Cyber Astro is organizing Kanakdhara Puja on 24th May, 2018 to alleviate the sufferance and to seek grace of goddess Lakshmi on you and your family.
-Become a part of it, today!
+Cyber Astro is organizing Deepawali Pooja & Maha Lakshmi Yagna on 7th November, 2018 to alleviate the sufferance and to seek grace of goddess Lakshmi for all our members.
+Make sure you become a part of it!